Mixing & Mastering

 • 2-5 Working Days (returned within 2-5 working days)

-Turnaround time is based on days the mixing engineer works between Monday to Friday.
-If you have a specific day you need your mix or master back for, please let us know when placing your order.
+Turnaround time is calculated based on the selected engineer’s working days, Monday to Friday.
+If you have a specific deadline for your mix or master, please inform us when placing your order, and we will do our best to accommodate your request.

-By adding + Stereo Master to your order, you will receive back a stereo master performed in the mastering studio of your choice.
-Analogue mastering achieves a more overall pleasing master to the ear with a sense of depth and 3D space.
+By adding the + Stereo Master option to your order, you’ll receive a professionally mastered stereo version, crafted in the mastering studio of your choice.
+Our analogue mastering process enhances the listening experience, delivering a master that is not only pleasing to the ear but also rich in depth and three-dimensional space.

 Stereo masters are returned in the following formats, if you require any others, please let us know: